If you’re craving a mountain escape close to San Francisco or Sacramento, consider paying a visit to historic and artsy Nevada City.

 RIVERHILL FARM BERRY U-PICK

 Riverhill Farm features more than 40 varieties of seasonally available fruits and vegetables as well as flowers and the chance to pick your own berries!
 The farmstand is open from 3-6pm on Wednesdays and occasionally 9 – 11am Sunday mornings for U-pick berries during berry season.
-Learn more on their website.
+You can get the latest info on their website.

 ENJOY A SUMMER EVENT IN THE CITY

 Nevada City and the surrounding area are buzzing with family-friendly events all summer long.
-Check out local events like Movies Under the Pines, California Worldfest, First Friday Art Walk, Nevada County Fair, Nevada City Summer Nights, Grass Valley Thursday Night Market, and Nevada City Film Festival.
+Check out local events like:

 If you’re visiting during the summer season, I recommend you check out the Nevada City events calendar before you arrive!